shuttle-hq/shuttle/services/shuttle-thruster/README.md

-## Shuttle service integration for the Thruster web framework.
+## Shuttle service integration for the Thruster web framework

 ### Example